scrow/WX4AKQ_Offline_Tools/README.md

 The template will automatically set the destination e-mail address and attach a small XML file containing your report.
 Do not alter the e-mail address or remove the file attachment.

-# Optional `runlocal` Release
+# Advanced Installation

-An optional `runlocal` bundle provides all of the functionality of the standard release plus provides the ability to utilize these forms independent of RMS Express through the use of a locally installed web server.
+An advanced installation option provides all of the functionality of the standard release plus provides the ability to utilize these forms independent of RMS Express through the use of a locally installed web server.
 The XML output can be downloaded and saved to a folder for transmission through another Winlink application or standard e-mail, or can be queued for upload to the SKYWARN server over an Internet connection.

 An existing PHP 5.3+ web server can be used (`libcurl` and the PHP `cURL` extension required) and a `Vagrantfile` is provided for use with the [Vagrant](http://www.vagrantup.com/) virtualization environment.

-## Installation
+## Configuration

-To install, extract the `runlocal` bundle to a folder on your drive:
+Extract the bundle to a folder on your drive:

 	unzip wx4akq-winlink-forms-2.0.1+runlocal.zip /home/scrow/skywarn

-...and that's about it for the installation.

-## Configuration

 To configure the installation, copy the provided `config.inc.php.SAMPLE` file to `config.inc.php` and edit the configuration according to the notes in the configuration file: